polterguy/micro/README.md

       innerValue:Column 3
 ```

+Notice, also the generic _'col'_ class will be rendered responsively automatically for you, making it pop out and become 100% width of the width
+of the browser's viewport dips below 800px.

 ### Column offset

 You can also offset a column's starting point, with one of the following CSS classes.